jacrooty/jacrooty.github.io/index.md

 The new model for product leadership and future enterprise is coordinating high performance, cross-functional teams working in around the globe and mastering the process of orchestrating people and processes though its flexible lifecycle to create high-value offerings.

 ### Areas of Interest:
+Some of the key areas of personal and professional of interest where I've invested time working or studying.
+Overall, my innate curiousity in many different things cannot easily be encapsulated in an outline.
+I just have a passion for learning new things.

 * Agile Hybrid Product Management
 * User Experience Design